 “This is a great group of young people who have achieved much in their high school careers.
 We look forward to hearing of their continued success in college,” said Tim Thompson, President and CEO at Franklin Savings Bank.

-Scholarships from the Franklin Savings Bank Community Development Foundation were awarded to students who plan to attend a four-year college with studies concentrating in accounting, finance, marketing, management, computer sciences or other business related courses.
-The graduating seniors were selected as Franklin Scholars based largely on high academic achievement, which alone represented 70 percent of the criteria for scholarship selection.
+Scholarships from the Franklin Savings Bank Community Development Foundation were awarded to students who plan to attend a four-year college with studies concentrating in accounting, finance, marketing, management, computer sciences or other business-related courses.
+The graduating seniors were selected as Franklin Scholars by each school based largely on high academic achievement, which alone represented 70 percent of the criteria for scholarship selection.
 The remaining 30 percent was based on community citizenship, participation in extra-curricular activities, such as athletics, band, school clubs or drama, and financial need.

 The bank’s Community Development Foundation grants the scholarships to the schools, which select the student and administer the scholarship.

 Franklin Savings Bank’s Community Development Foundation was created in 2000 to support community, economic and educational needs within the communities served by Franklin Savings Bank.
-To date, the Foundation has awarded $608,000 to more than 259 students and is one of the most generous scholarships available in the area.
+To date, the Foundation has awarded $604,000 to 191 students.

-Caulin Parker of Spruce Mountain High School with Jay Branch Manager Diane Jackson.
+The Spruce Mountain scholarship was awarded to Madison Lecowitch, here with Franklin Savings Bank Jay Branch Manager Diane Jackson.